Net Profit Ratio: Definition

 The formula to calculate the net profit (NP) ratio is:

-Both the components of the formula (i.e., net profit and net sales) are usually available from trading and profit and loss account or income statement.
+Both the components in this formula—net profit and net sales—are usually found in the trading and profit and loss account or income statement.

-The following information has been extracted from the accounting records of John Trading Concern:
+The following information was extracted from the accounting records of John Trading Concern: